Mistake #1: Not Knowing Your Goals and Aspirations

 Match the School’s Focus to Your Culinary Style

-One you know what you want, you’ll be better able to match schools to your goals.
-Most culinary schools are pretty open about what they offer; for example, a visit to the The International Culinary Schools at The Art Institutes website instantly lets you know that they focus on traditional French cooking techniques.
+Once you know what you want, you’ll better match schools to your goals.
+Most culinary schools are pretty open about what they offer; for example, a visit to a school's website instantly lets you know that they focus on traditional French cooking techniques.

 Visiting your local community college’s website might demonstrate that they focus more on job skills development than artistry.

-No matter what school you look at, however, be sure and visit the “Programs” section of their brochure or website.
+However, no matter what school you look at, be sure to visit the “Programs” section of their brochure or website.
 Make sure that you really want to land in one of those programs before you waste your time applying to or visiting the school.

 Choose Where You Want to End Up

 Equally important is determining what sort of career path you want to take.
-The culinary field is diverse, and there are a number of career options.
-While many of the characteristics of these jobs overlap, it can be difficult to switch from a bartender to a product development specialist without first going through the proper education and training.
+The culinary field is diverse, and there are several career options.
+While many of the characteristics of these jobs overlap, switching from a bartender to a product development specialist can be difficult without the proper education and training.
 Consider all the following culinary options:

 - Front of House: Managers, Owners, Sommeliers, Bartenders